amcsquad/amcsquad.github.io/_posts/2022-04-12-game-dev-mentoring-making-fps-gamejams.md

 description: After working on his prophunt game for a while, Thomas wanted to try out different game ideas, and so I helped him with making some of his own FPS Gamejam Games inspired by some games he enjoyed playing!
 legacy: true
 tags:
-- mentoring
-- education
-- teaching
+- Mentoring
-- reflection
+- Game Jams
-- development
+- Unity
 ---

 ---